UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_17.md

 Notes:

-Once we have created and named our regressor, we give it data to train on.
+The next step is fitting our regressor.

+As usual, we call fit on our dummy regressor and we pass `X` and `y` into `fit()`.

+Our dummy regressor is a very simple model and all it is going to learn here is the mean prediction from the training data.

 ---